1j01/ooplie/README.md

 There's [a nice little console][console] where you can try it out so far.
 It has a Parts menu where you can see the available commands and expressions.
 Each command has multiple synonyms, often many.
-Everything is organized into libraries, and yes, conditionals are defined in a library.
+Everything is organized into libraries, including things like conditionals.
 To access libraries for File System manipulation etc. you need to install the console as a desktop app.
-To do so, clone the repository, open a terminal/command prompt in `console/` and run `npm install`.
+To do so, [clone the repository][clone a repo], open a terminal/command prompt in `console/` and enter `npm install`.
-To run the console app, do `npm start`.
+Then to run the app, enter `npm start`.

 <!-- https://en.wikipedia.org/wiki/Controlled_natural_language -->

 So far Ooplie is completely [imperative][], and you can't do much with it.
-You can output text, evaluate JS, and evaluate Ooplie code, write mathematical expressions with worded operators, Unicode operators, or ASCII operators, write trivial (read: useless because there are no variables yet) conditionals, and read and write text files.
+You can output text, evaluate JS, and evaluate Ooplie code (from Ooplie code), write mathematical expressions with worded operators ("2 to the power of 4"), Unicode operators, or ASCII operators, write trivial conditionals which are useless because there are no variables yet, and read and write text files.

 ## Inspiration